Ledger-Donjon/ledger-donjon.github.io/src/content/blog/ai-security-harness-cerberus.md

 They have cost.
 They need to scale.
 They fail.
 They need observability, queues, retries, budgets, access control, audit trails, and product decisions.
 The only difference is that a large part of the logic is now non-deterministic.

-**Cost: we are reliving the cloud moment.** A colleague described it perfectly.
+#### Cost: we are reliving the cloud moment

+A colleague described it perfectly.
 Remember the first wave of pay-as-you-go cloud services.
 Suddenly, every action could have a cost.
 Every environment, every log, every forgotten instance could become a bill.
 With AI agents, the dynamic is even more aggressive.
 If you pay more, you can potentially explore more, reason more, verify more, and generate more.
 But without discipline, you can also burn the budget while producing noise.

 ![Cost breakdown by service — Sentinel and Jarvis dominate, Striker is nearly free](/blog/cerberus/cost-by-service.png)